 The categorical analysis of purchase of organic food reveals that as high as 78% of the respondents were more interested to purchase organic fruits and vegetables as compared to other categories.
 The other categories that show a high level of purchase as compared to non-purchase are organic meat product (45.5%), organic supplements, vitamins and medicinal herbs (40%), organic drinks or beverage (34%); followed by 31% of respondents who would purchase organic bread and baking products as compared to otherwise.
-The category that shows a significantly low level of purchase is organic milk with a percentage of 25.5 only.
-In terms of respondents' purchasing behaviour of organic meat, majority of the respondents (40.4%) buy organic chicken less than once a month and buy other organic meat (36.9%) less than once a month.
+The category that shows a significantly low level of purchase is organic milk with a percentage of 25.5 only.In terms of respondents' purchasing behaviour of organic meat, majority of the respondents (40.4%) buy organic chicken less than once a month and buy other organic meat (36.9%) less than once a month.
 Among the place to purchase organic meat, supermarket or hypermarket (41.6%) is the preferred place.
-A total of 19.2% of the respondents mentioned that they get the information about the organic meat from their friends.
-Moreover, most of the respondents will spend less than RM100 in a month for organic meat (58.2%).
+A total of 19.2% of the respondents will spend less than RM100 in a month for organic meat (58.2%).
 Majority of the respondents (29.1%) mentioned that they had started consuming organic meat from 2 years ago.